Giuseppe Sannino: Later career

 He was subsequently appointed new head coach of Serie B club Salernitana for the 2016–17 season, but resigned from his position on 30 November 2016 after having criticised the attitude of the club's supporters following a league home draw to Pro Vercelli.
 Sannino then served as head coach of Triestina for the club's 2017–18 Serie C campaign, a job he left in February 2018 due to disagreements with the board, with his assistant Nicola Princivalli taking over from him.

-On 22 October 2018, he was named new head coach of Greek Superleague club Levadiakos.
+On 22 October 2018, he was named new head coach of Super League Greece club Levadiakos.
 On 19 February 2019, he was named new head coach of Serie C club Novara.
 On 5 May 2019, he was sacked.
 On 28 May, Sannino was named new head coach of Nemzeti Bajnokság I club Budapest Honvéd.
 He resigned in March 2020, following the COVID-19 pandemic, in order to move back to Italy.
 In February 2021, Sannino returned to manage Levadiakos; however, he resigned less than three months later on 11 May for personal reasons, despite having obtained 30 points in 15 league games.

 Sannino subsequently served as head coach of Libyan Premier League club Al-Ittihad from September 2021 to January 2022.

 He then joined Serie D club Nocerina for in the 2022–23 season, leaving the club on 3 October 2022.
 The same day, he was unveiled as the new head coach of Swiss 1.
 Liga (fourth tier) club FC Paradiso.
 He led Paradiso to promotion to the Swiss Promotion League that season and recorded a top four finish in the next season.
 He left Paradiso on 29 September 2024 due to family reasons.

 On 20 March 2025, he joined Swiss Challenge League side AC Bellinzona.
 After departing Bellinzona by the end of the season, Sannino took over in August 2025 as the new head coach of Libyan Premier League side Al Ahly.
 He returned to Bellinzona on 24 October 2025, taking over the side sitting in last place with just four points in the first ten games of the 2025–26 season.